 |7:45 – 8:45 a.m.||Networking Breakfast|

 New laws and regulatory proposals regarding federal banking issues set the stage for this panel.
-Topics are wide ranging and may shift in the weeks (or even days) leading up to the conference as new members of Congress are sworn in in January.
-Expect to hear about the implementation of the Economic Growth, Regulatory Relief and Consumer Protection Act signed into law last spring; various proposals before the Federal Reserve such as on interbank settlements; and any proposed changes to Dodd-Frank.
+Topics are wide ranging and may shift in the weeks (or even days) leading up to the conference as new members join Congress and Committees are reorganized.
+Expect to hear about the implementation of the Economic Growth, Regulatory Relief and Consumer Protection Act signed into law last spring; various proposals before the Federal Reserve such as interbank settlements; and any proposed changes to Dodd-Frank.